Visiting Assistant Professor of Organizations & Markets

 My research draws on organization theory and economic sociology to study individual outcomes like attainment, entrepreneurship, and mobility; organizational behaviors like hiring, investing, pricing, and staffing; and organizational outcomes like founding, change, and survival.

-My courses cover two primary topics: (1) strategic management and (2) social networks.
-Strategy courses focus on how to create and sustain advantages in highly competitive markets and industries.
-Networks courses focus on how social structures shape incentives and behaviors, presenting career and business opportunities to those who understand social networks and constraints to those who do not.
+My courses cover two primary topics: (1) strategic leadership and (2) social networks.
+Strategy courses focus on creating and sustaining advantages in highly competitive markets and industries.
+Networks courses focus on how social structures shape incentives and behaviors, empowering those who understand social networks and constraining those who do not.

 I received a Ph.D. in Business Administration from the University of California, Berkeley Haas School of Business; a MBA from the University of Chicago, Booth School of Business; and a BA in Economics from the Johns Hopkins University.
 Prior to entering academia, I worked at Classified Ventures, Intel, and Verizon Communications.